Zhilin Wang

 1. Wang Z, Hu Q, blockchain-based Federated Learning: A Comprehensive Survey.
 [Link] [PDF].
 Will be submitted to IEEE Communications Surveys & Tutorials.

 2. Wang Z, Hu Q et al. Straggler Mitigation and Latency Optimization in Blockchain-based Hierarchical Federated Learning.
 [Link].
 [PDF].
-Submitted to IEEE TMC.
+Submitted to IEEE TVT.

 3. Li S, Hu Q, and Wang Z*.
 PoFEL: Energy-efficient Consensus for Blockchain-based Hierarchical Federated Learning.
-Submitted to IEEE TPDS.
+Submitted to IEEE TMC.

 4. Wang Z, Hu Q et al. Can We Trust the Similarity Measurement in Federated Learning?
-Submitted to USENIX Security ‘24.
+Submitted to IEEE TIFS, Major Revision.

 Supervised Students